-I have scars from either the injuries from the accident or from the surgery.
+What if I have scars from either the injuries from the accident or from the surgery?

 Be ready to show them.
 Wear clothing that will allow you show a scar, such as one on your arm or shoulder or leg.
 If it's in a private place then they should not ask to see those.
 At some later time photographs can be produced.